-The Times Higher Education World University Rankings' 2016-2017 physical sciences subject ranking includes a wide range of narrower subject areas.
+The Times Higher Education World University Rankings 2018 physical sciences subject ranking includes a narrower range of subject areas.

 The list of subjects used to create this ranking is:

 However, the overall methodology is carefully recalibrated for each subject, with the weightings have been changed to suit the individual fields.

 The weightings for the physical sciences ranking are: